How things stand in the battle for Euro 2020 qualification

 Advertising

-The 4-0 defeat to Russia means Steve Clarke’s men now have no chance of a top-two finish in Group I after losing five out of their seven matches so far.
+Steve Clarke’s men now have no chance of a top-two finish in Group I after losing five of their eight matches so far.

 However, Scotland do have the ‘second chance’ route via the play-offs, which came from winning their Nations League group.